Contents

 - Any other source of potential GHG emissions not of the CO2 collected from the ambient air or not addressed in , , or terms.

-Quantification of in a given should be undertaken in line with the requirements set out in the Energy Use Accounting Module, the Transportation Emissions Accounting Module, and the Embodied Emissions Accounting Module, where appropriate.
+Quantification of these emission sources in a given should be undertaken in line with the requirements set out in the GHG Accounting Module v1.1 and the Energy Use Accounting Module v1.3, where appropriate.

 Quantification of emissions associated with direct emissions of non-CO2 GHGs requires two primary measurements, the measurement of the total quantity of emissions and the analysis of emissions for CO2 and other GHG content.
 This can be calculated as follows: